Silken Windhound Coat Colors

 Newborn Silver

-Black and Silver: This genotype is nearly identical to silver but with black and tan on the A locus instead.
+Black and Silver: This genotype is nearly identical to silver but with black and tan on the A locus instead of Ay.
 Unlike silver, a black and silver dog will appear to have black markings in a very similar pattern to a tan point, but with silver points instead.
 The edges of the black markings are sometimes not as sharp as a clear black and tan dog.
+Like silver, you will sometimes see swatches of red hairs in some areas.

 Tests as: Kb/Kb or Kb/ky, eg/eg or eg/e, at/at